arunasujith/capp-upload-admin-service-sample/README.md

-This sample application demonstreated how to use WSO2 Carboon Admin Service to upload capps to the server
+This sample application demonstrate how to use WSO2 Carbon Admin Service to upload capps to the server.